DevelopingMagic/pdfassembler/README.md

 ### Editing the PDF object

-After you've created a new new PDFAssembler instance, you can request a promise with the PDF structure object, and then edit it.
+After you've created a new new PDF Assembler instance, you can request a promise with the PDF structure object, and then edit it.
 (Some of PDF Assembler's actions are asynchronous, so it's necessary to use a promise to make sure the PDF is fully loaded before you edit it.)

 For example, here is how to edit a PDF to remove all but the first page: